henlowgg/dsarefresh/Functional Programming/Return Part of an Array Using the slice Method/ReturnPartWithSlice.md

 newArray would have the value ["Dog", "Tiger"].

 Use the slice method in the sliceArray function to return part of the anim array given the provided beginSlice and endSlice indices.
 The function should return an array.

+///

+need to remember, or at least start remembering that slice can be used the way it is used

+so for example it takes the parameters of what to actually take in within the parentheses

+anim.slice(beginSlice, endSlice)

+would take in the called function later on of where to actually slice the array